 kgio provides non-blocking I/O methods for Ruby without raising exceptions on EAGAIN and EINPROGRESS.
-It is intended for use with the Unicorn and Rainbows!
-Rack servers, but may be used by other applications (that run on Unix-like platforms).
+It is intended for use with the unicorn Rack server, but may be used by other applications (that run on Unix-like platforms).

 Can avoid expensive exceptions on common EAGAIN/EINPROGRESS errors, returning :wait_readable or :wait_writable instead.
-These exceptions got more expensive to hit under Ruby 1.9.2 (but should be fixed in Ruby 1.9.3 to 1.9.1 performance levels)
+These exceptions got more expensive to hit under Ruby 1.9.2 (but were fixed in Ruby 1.9.3 and later to 1.9.1 performance levels)

 Returns the unwritten portion of the string on partial writes, making it ideal for buffering unwritten data.